 This morning, a trekking to visit Lao Chai and Ta Van villages inhabited by the Black H’mong and Dzay ethnic minorities.
 Enjoy the amazing and breath-taking landscapes of terraced paddies, green valleys and meet with the friendly local people.
 Back to the hotel, and a free afternoon at your leisure.
 In the late afternoon, we transfer you back to Lao Cai station to take night train back to Hanoi.
 Overnight on the train.

 Pick-up at the train station at 05:00 and we will transfer you to Halong Bay.
 As we depart for Halong Bay, we go through the scenic countryside.
 The wondrous Halong Bay is truly one of Vietnam’s most impressive scenic sights.
 Heading out of the town we embark on a boat for an exploration of the legendary Halong Bay.
 This exciting five hour cruise will provide us a fantastic view of the picturesque scenery blending with the sky and some 3,000 limestone islands rising amazingly from the clear, emerald water.
 The limestone karsts formations are littered with beaches, grottoes and beautiful caves.
-Along the way we will anchor for a leisurely swim in a secluded cove and an enjoyable visit to one of the many hidden grottoes beneath towering cliffs.
-Stay overnight on the Junk Cruise
+Along the way we will anchor for a leisurely visit to one of the many hidden grottoes beneath towering cliffs.
+Stay overnight on the Junk Cruise.

 Start the morning with a visit to one of Laos’ most picturesque temples, Wat Xieng Thong.
 Located at the end of the peninsula, close to the Mekong River, this temple was erected in 1560 by King Setthathirat and is deeply revered by Lao people.
 Walk to the boat pier, near the temple, and board the Nava Mekong, a beautiful wooden riverboat for a cruise up the Mekong to the Pak Ou Caves(depart around 10:30).
 The journey takes around 2 hours.
 Along the way, be surrounded by spectacular views, pass by small villages on the river banks and witness fishermen out for their daily catch.
 Upon reaching Pak Ou, disembark to explore the caves.
 Here, see thousands of gold-lacquered Buddha statues crammed into two caves carved out of a towering limestone cliff.
 The statues range in size from a few centimetres tall to the size of a human, and the view from the mouth of the cave provides sweeping views of the Mekong and Nam Ou rivers.
 The caves are also a destination for local pilgrimages, especially during the Lao New Year period of Pii Mai, making them a great place to get in tune with local culture.
 Following lunch at the local restaurant, return to Luang Prabang for a half day city tour to visit the former Royal Palace, now the National Museum.
 Here, explore the history of Laos.
 Then continue on foot to Wat Mai, a temple renowned for its golden bas-relief, and Wat Sensoukarahm, which features a beautiful dazzling golden façade.